Automorphic $\mathrm{SL}_2$-periods and the subconvexity problem for $\mathrm{GL}_2 \times \mathrm{GL}_3$: Introduction

-with center of symmetry at $s = k$.
+where $L_{\infty}(f\otimes\mathrm{Ad}(g),s) := \Gamma_{\C}(s)\Gamma_{\C}(s+\ell)\Gamma_{\C}(s+\ell-2k+1)$, $\Gamma_{\C}(s) := 2(2\pi)^{-s}\Gamma(s)$, has analytic continuation to the whole complex plane and satisfies the functional equation relating its values at $s$ and $2k-s$, with center of symmetry at $s = k$.
 In our previous paper \cite{PaldVP}, we proved an explicit central value formula for $\Lambda(f\otimes \mathrm{Ad}(g),k)$ under certain hypotheses, extending a previous formula of Ichino \cite{Ichino-pullbacks}.
 Such formula was obtained by making explicit a decomposition formula due to Qiu \cite{Qiu} for a certain automorphic $\SL_2$-period, and in classical terms it involves a half-integral weight modular form $h \in S_{k+1/2}^+(N_f)$ in Shimura--Shintani correspondence with $f$ and its Saito--Kurokawa lift.
 The purpose of this note is two-fold: on one hand, we generalize the central value formula in \cite{PaldVP}, and on the other hand, we make some progress towards the subconvexity problem for automorphic $L$-functions for $\GL_2 \times \GL_3$.
 For both goals we need new computations of local $\SL_2$-periods, and for the second one we also use recent work of Nelson \cite{Nelson}.

 To be more precise, let $\pi$ and $\tau$ be the automorphic representations of $\GL_2(\A)$ (actually, of $\PGL_2(\A)$) associated with $f$ and $g$, respectively.
 In addition, let $\psi$ denote the standard additive character of $\A/\Q$, $\omega_{\bar{\psi}}$ be the Weil representation of the metaplectic group $\widetilde{\SL}_2(\A)$ on the space $\mathcal S(\A)$ of Bruhat--Schwartz functions (on the one dimensional quadratic space with bilinear form $(x,y)= xy/2$) with respect to $\bar{\psi}=\psi^{-1}$, and $\tilde{\pi} \in \mathrm{Wald}_{\bar{\psi}}(\pi)$ be an automorphic representation of $\widetilde{\SL}_2(\A)$ belonging to the {\em Waldspurger packet} of $\pi$ with respect to $\bar{\psi}$.
 Associated with the triple $\tilde{\pi}, \tau, \omega_{\bar{\psi}}$, Qiu defines a natural automorphic $\SL_2$-period functional